Everest Base Camp Helicopter Tour

 Suppose you come from your country to Nepal with some of your friends and have less time to visit the Everest base camp.
 The group joining the Everest helicopter tour is for you.
 If you’re alone but love to interact with others, the group Everest helicopter tour is also suitable for you.
 Helicopter flights cost around $1350 – $1500 for an EBC helicopter tour if you join a group helicopter tour.

-Your EBC helicopter tour will begin at the Tribhuvan International Kathmandu domestic airport.
+Your EBC helicopter tour will begin at the Tribhuvan International Airport in Kathmandu.
 Our team will pick you up from your hotel early in the morning and bring you to the airport.
 As you arrive at the airport, your heli tour to Everest base camp adventure and the excitement will grow.

 Additional Information EBC Heli Tour